barbaradalmaso/JHU-Genomic-Data-Science/7. Statistics for Genomic Data Science/Quiz 1.md

     (c) by comparing the average measurements on the healthy individuals to the measurements on the individuals with cancer.
 ### Answer
 ```
-(a) By looking at variation across samples from 10 different individuals with cancer
+(a) By looking at variation across samples from 10 different healthy individuals
 (b) By looking at variability between the measurements on the two sub-samples from the same sample and
-(c) By comparing the average measurements on the healthy individuals to the measurements on the individuals with cancer.
+(c) by comparing the average measurements on the healthy individuals to the measurements on the individuals with cancer.
 ```

 ## Question 5